-Taximeters
+1 Taximeters

-- An approved taximeter, if fitted in a private hire vehicle must be in such position to be plainly visible to any person being conveyed in the vehicle.
+- 1.1 An approved taximeter, if fitted in a private hire vehicle must be in such position to be plainly visible to any person being conveyed in the vehicle.
 The letters and figures on the taxi meter face must be suitably illuminated during any period of the hiring.
-The meter must be calibrated in accordance with the fare tariff approved by the operator - 2.
-The taximeter must be fitted with seals or similar so that it shall not be practicable for any person to tamper with the meter except by breaking, damaging, or permanently displacing the seals or other appliances. - 3.
-When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey.
+The meter must be calibrated so as not to display more than the fare tariff approved by the operator. - 1.2 The taximeter must be fitted with seals or similar so that it shall not be practicable for any person to tamper with the meter except by breaking, damaging, or permanently displacing the seals or other appliances. - 1.3 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey.

-Fare Cards
+2 Fare Cards

-4. Should the operator use a fare tariff; a current copy must be displayed inside the vehicle where it can be clearly seen by passengers.
+2.1 Should the operator use a fare tariff; a current copy must be displayed inside the vehicle where it can be clearly seen by passengers.

-Advertising
+3 Advertising

-5. No advertisement, including operator signage may be displayed on the vehicle unless the council has provided written approval to the proprietor.
+3.1 No advertisement, including operator signage may be displayed on the vehicle unless the Council has provided written approval to the proprietor (see appendix 7 & 8)

-Identification Plate
+4 Identification Plate

-- 6. A licence plate provided by the council must be permanently affixed to the rear of the vehicle. - 7.
-The identification plate must be securely fixed to the outside rear of the vehicle in a position where it can be clearly visible and where it can be easily removed by an authorised officer of the council or a police constable. - 8.
-The details on the private hire vehicle identification plate shall be the same as that of the vehicle on which it is displayed.
-The details on the plate must not be altered for any reason. - 9.
-The requirement to display the identification plate shall not apply where an 'exemption certificate' has been issued in respect of the external plate for that vehicle, so long as the conditions of the exemption are being complied with. - 10.
-If an 'exemption certificate' has been issued so the exterior identification plate does not have to be displayed, a small card with details of the vehicle shall be issued and must be displayed on the front windscreen where it can be clearly seen.
+- 4.1 A licence plate provided by the Council must be permanently affixed to the outside offside rear of the vehicle, in a position where it can be clearly visible and where it can be easily removed by an authorised Officer of the Council or a police constable. - 4.2 The details on the private hire vehicle identification plate shall be the same as that of the vehicle on which it is displayed.
+The details on the plate must not be altered for any reason. - 4.3 The requirement to display the identification plate shall not apply where an 'exemption certificate' has been issued in respect of the external plate for that vehicle, so long as the conditions of the exemption are being complied with. - 4.4 If an 'exemption certificate' has been issued so the exterior identification plate does not have to be displayed, a small card with details of the vehicle shall be issued and must be displayed on the front windscreen where it can be clearly seen.